3dgeo-heidelberg/pytreedb/README.md

 }
  ```

-## Bugs / Feature Requests and Contact
+## Contact / Bugs / Feature Requests

 You think you have found a bug or have specific request for a new feature.
 Please open a new issue in the online code repository on Github.
 Also for general questions please use the issue system.
-Scientific requests can be directed to the [https://uni-heidelberg.de/3dgeo](3DGeo Research Group Heidelberg) and its respective members.
+Scientific requests can be directed to the [3DGeo Research Group Heidelberg](https://uni-heidelberg.de/3dgeo) and its respective members.

 ## 📜 License